qihqi/CV/resume.md

 * Designed and led the implemention of a new serialization format for pytorch models based on flatbuffer.
 This speeds up the loading of pytorch models up to 4 times.
 Reducing cold-start ML inference time Meta's mobile apps as well as applications running on VR devices.

-* Reduced Torchscript model's memory overhead which led to reduction of training jobs failing with OOM by 84%.

 ### Software Engineer, Meta - Marketplace Search
 <p align="right"> Mar 2020 - Aug 2021</p>
 I worked mostly in improving Marketplace search’s retrieval ranking model, improving recall of the search without losing accuracy.